solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 significant upfront hardware capital expenditure and have the disadvantages of hardware/OS maintenance.

-One benefit to choosing a cloud hosted environment is there are no large upfront costs.
-You have the option to pay monthly subscription fees as you go or to commit to certain usage level for discounts.
-Maintenance, up-to-date software, security and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.
+One benefit to choosing a cloud-hosted environment is there are no large upfront costs.
+You have the option to pay monthly subscription fees as you go or to commit to a certain usage level for discounts.
+Maintenance, up-to-date software, security, and support all fall into the responsibility of the cloud provider so IT staff are not required to utilize precious time troubleshooting hardware or software issues.